-After the pipeline run ends, ALM Octane displays detailed information about the pipeline status, about any builds or tests that failed as part of the pipeline run, commits that may be related to those failures, code coverage information, and more.
+After the pipeline run ends, ALM Octane displays detailed information about the pipeline status, the status of the pipeline's builds and test runs, commits that may be related to failed test runs, code coverage information, and more.

 This information helps you analyze the quality and status of your build, product, and release.

-In the ALM Octane Pipelines module, open the Pipelines tab and select a pipeline.
+In the ALM Octane Pipelines module, open the Pipelines tab and select a pipeline in the left pane.